UK's Royal Ascot redefines concept of fashion police

 The document states that ladies' dresses should be "of modest length", defined as falling just above the knee or lower, while gentlemen should wear grey or black morning dress, which must include a top hat, waistcoat and tie -- but no cravat.

 Fashion has always been a feature of Royal Ascot and spotting the most daring outfits is as much of an attraction as watching the races.
-But the new dress code suggests organizers felt some race-goers were becoming rather too risqué.
+But the new dress code suggests organisers felt some race-goers were becoming rather too risque.

 They have trained a team of "dress code assistants" who will stop transgressors from entering the enclosure and supply them with emergency items to bring their outfits into line -- waistcoats, ties, pashmina shawls and the like.